redhillaviation/redhillaviation.github.io/trialflights.md

         <li>Experience flights are non-refundable but may be transferred with the agreement of Redhill Aviation together with a £10 administration fee.
 The price includes temporary membership, landing and instructor fees.</li>
         <li>Should you wish to add to your experience, upgrades are available - please contact Redhill Aviation in advance.
 Such changes are easily made but may not be available on the day of flying due to other bookings.</li>
         <li>All prices include VAT.</li>
-        <li>We accept most credit and debit cards or payment by Paypal.</li>
+        <li>We accept most credit and debit cards or payment by Paypal.
+If purchasing a voucher as a gift, please ensure you inform us of the name of the recipient!
+This can be done via the "Instructions from buyer" box in Paypal.</li>
     </ul>
 </div>